 8. Tension through mystery.
 Even if our story isn't a mystery or suspense, we can still weave in an element of mystery.
-For example in the opening scene of my spring release, A Noble Groom, the heroine stumbles upon her husband who has clearly been murdered.
+For example in the opening scene of my novel, A Noble Groom, the heroine stumbles upon her husband who has clearly been murdered.
 I leave clues about the murderer, but keep the reader guessing for most of the book until finally revealing the culprit at the end.

 9. Tension through micro-tension.
 In his book, The Fire in Fiction, Donald Maass describes micro-tension as the moment-by-moment tension that keeps the reader in a constant state of suspense over what will happen, not in the story but in the next few seconds.
 Maass explains that we can do this by infusing conflicting emotion into our dialogue, action, and exposition.
 It's the conflicting emotions that keep readers invested.

 10. Tension through a subplot.
 If we have a subplot, we can use the lags in main plot to bring out the conflict that's developing within our subplot.
 We can alternate the problems we're highlighting so that we continually portray some kind of conflict on the stage of our story.